 $ exiv2 -M"set Exif.Image.Orientation 4" test.xmp $ exiv2 -iX test.jpg $ exiv2 -g Orientation test.jpg Exif.Image.Orientation Short 1 bottom, left Xmp.tiff.Orientation XmpText 1 bottom, left

-#3 Updated by Alan Pater about 2 years ago
+#3 Updated by Alan Pater over 2 years ago

 - Assignee changed from Alan Pater to Robin Mills

 Right.
 What happens is that IF the XMP property in question is one of those mapped in convert.cpp then it can't be modified directly in the XMP sidecar.
 Instead one needs to modify the mapped EXIF or IPTC tag.